My research examines the collision between software security theory and hardware reality.

 K. Mowery, M. Wei, D. Kohlbrenner, H. Shacham, and S. Swanson "Welcome to the Entropics: Boot-Time Entropy in Embedded Devices."
 IEEE Security and Privacy (Oakland), May 2013

-I run a CTF (competitive security) team here at UCSD.
+I advise the CTF (competitive security) team here at UCSD.
 Contact me if interested.